Child Custody in North Carolina (2026)

 Best Interests Standard

 Under N.C.G.S. § 50-13.2, the court must determine custody “in accordance with the best interests of the child.”
-Unlike some states that provide a detailed statutory checklist, North Carolina gives judges broad discretion to consider any factor relevant to the child’s welfare.
+Unlike states such as Michigan that provide a detailed statutory checklist of factors, North Carolina gives judges broad discretion to consider any factor relevant to the child’s welfare.
 Factors courts commonly weigh include:

 • The child’s safety and well-being in each parent’s home